sardariuss/carlson_protocol/README.md

-# ⚜️ The Godwin protocol
+# The Carlson Protocol

-## A decentralized voting system fueled with Bitcoin.
+*My views are changing as much as the world itself is changing.
+Your views should change when the evidence changes and assumptions that you had in the past are proven wrong [...]
+If you pay enough attention you can rate your own performance, just as if you're betting on sports [...]
+To tell the truth is my main view and I plan to do that to the best of my ability.*
+> Tucker Carlson, 2024 World Government Summit in Dubai.

+## A decision protocol for seeking the truth

+The Carlson Protocol is a decentralized voting system where people vote using bitcoins.
+These bitcoins are transferred back to the user after a period of time that can vary according to specific rules.
+When reimbursed, users get rewarded with additional tokens that depend on how their past vote aligns with the current view.

-✨ The Godwin protocol encodes the notion of caring.
-To cast your vote, you need to lock your bitcoins for a potentially extended period with the possibility of receiving no reward.
-If you don't really care about the vote, you will find better yield for your bitcoins.
+✨ **The Carlson Protocol leverages how much people care.**.
+If you don't care enough about a vote, you will find better usage for your bitcoins elsewhere.

-⚔️ The Godwin protocol is a double edge sword.
-The more bitcoins you lock in a vote, the greater your voice, but the lesser the reward per tokens you're gonna get, and the greater the opportunity to contest the result (and hence the chance your satoshis get locked for a longer duration).
+⚔️ **The Carlson Protocol is a double-edged sword**.
+The more bitcoins you lock in a vote, the greater your voice, but the lesser the reward and the longer your bitcoins will stay locked.

-👨‍⚖️ The Godwin protocol is stateless.
-Votes never end and results decay.
-Even the most on-sided votes will decay over time, offering the opportunity to reevaluate past consensus.
+🗽 **The Carlson Protocol is stateless**.
+Votes never end, and results decay.
+Even the most one-sided votes will decay over time, offering the opportunity to reevaluate past consensus.

-💪 The Godwin protocol rewards the bolds.
-Stand for your believes against the crowd, if the future agrees with you you will be rewarded.
+💪 **The Carlson Protocol rewards the bold**.
+Stand for your beliefs against the crowd.
+If the future proves you right, you will be rewarded.

-## 🤓 How does it work?
+## How does it work?

-The Godwin protocol allows to participate on votes that really matters to you.
+The Carlson protocol allows to participate on votes that really matters to you.
 To participate to a vote, pick your side ('Aye' or 'Nay') and choose an amount of satoshi to use for that vote: the greater the amount, the greater the power (1 satoshi = 1 vote).
 The satoshis will be transfered back to you after a period of time that can vary so that:
  - the greater the total of satoshis locked in a vote (including the ones from your ballot), the longer the satoshis from your ballot will be locked.
 But note that every satoshi locked is pondered by how much time has passed between that ballot and yours, so that the more time has passed, the least effect these satoshis have on your lock.
  - your ballot locking period will also be extended by the satoshis from every ballot that comes after you (also reduced by how much time has passed in-between).